Requirement to take "all" reasonable steps to prevent sexual harassment

 - To qualify as a protected disclosure, a worker must still reasonably believe that they are acting in the public interest and that the disclosure tends to show a past, present or likely future relevant failure relating to sexual harassment.
 Where the disclosure qualifies, the individual will be protected from suffering a detriment or dismissal as a result of making the disclosure.

-- The government is seeking to encourage businesses "to recognise sexual harassment as a serious matter and incorporating reports into whistleblowing policies and procedures… could lead to improved working conditions and workplace culture".
+- At present sexual harassment complaints would already come within the existing legal protection where, for example, they disclose a breach of health and safety obligations or other breach of the law and meet the whistleblowing public interest requirements etc. The government is seeking to encourage businesses "to recognise sexual harassment as a serious matter and incorporating reports into whistleblowing policies and procedures… could lead to improved working conditions and workplace culture".
 It will also encourage workers "to report wrongdoing through whistleblowing channels and routes".

 - Contractual terms will be void insofar as they purport to preclude the making of a protected disclosure.
 Sexual harassment disclosures will be specifically excluded from the scope of confidentiality provisions in employment documentation.
 Employees will also be able to seek interim relief where they make a claim to the Employment Tribunal.